Aotearoa New Zealand has Scandinavian expectations of the welfare state but a short term attitude to investment and taxation.

 The global COVID-19 pandemic caused a major social and economic shock to Aotearoa New Zealand, and these impacts have not been distributed evenly.

 This work explored what an inclusive growth agenda for Aotearoa New Zealand could look like.Read more

-Cannabis use is a reality in New Zealand, and the results of our current policy approach damage our health, worsen social equity, and drive crime.
-The status quo is unacceptable, and our research explored how we can do better.Read more
+Drug use is a reality in New Zealand, and the results of our current policy approach damage our health, worsen social equity, and drive crime.
+The status quo is unacceptable, and our research explores how we can do better.Read more

 In the wake of the March 2019 Christchurch terrorist attack, which was livestreamed in an explicit attempt to foster support for white supremacist beliefs, it is clear that there is a problem with regard to regulating and moderating abhorrent content on social media.
 Both governments and social media companies could do more.